 There is something about country music that just seems to work well when husband-and-wife teams get together to sing.
 Perhaps it is the tales of love and loss that they can share with each other, or maybe it is the down-home feeling that their music exudes.

-Either way, some of the greatest collabs have been married couples, and in this post, we’re going to look at the lives of 10 of the most famous husband and wife country singers.
+Either way, some of the greatest collabs have been married couples, and in this post, we’re going to look at the lives of 13 of the most famous husband and wife country singers.
 Let’s get started.

-1. June Carter and Johnny Cash
+1. June Carter And Johnny Cash

 Probably the most well-known couple on this list, June Carter and Johnny Cash are almost as celebrated for their romance as they are for their music.
 The pair, who had children from previous relationships, married in 1968 and had one son together.
 Carter was a successful musician when she met Cash at the Grand Ole Opry in 1956.

 They toured together in the 1960s before they got together.
-After marrying, they created acclaimed music together, with hits as varied as “Jackson,” “It Ain’t Me Babe,” “If I Were a Carpenter,” “Help Me Make It through the Night,” and “No Need to Worry.”
+After marrying, they created acclaimed music together, with hits as varied as “Jackson,” “It Ain’t Me Babe,” “If I Were a Carpenter,” “Help Me Make It Through the Night,” and “No Need to Worry.”
 In addition, they starred in the short-lived variety series The Johnny Cash Show.

 The 2005 film Walk the Line detailed their shared life, including an unflinching look at Cash’s struggles with substance abuse and Carter’s unwavering support.
+As artists, Cash and Carter won multiple awards, both independently and together.

-2. Garth Brooks and Trisha Yearwood
+3. Garth Brooks And Trisha Yearwood

-Next we have Garth Brooks and Trisha Yearwood, who are country music royalty.
+Next, we have Garth Brooks and Trisha Yearwood, who are country music royalty.
 They met in 1987 while both were still married to other people.
 Fate intervened, and the duo married in 2005.

 Not surprisingly, the two celebrated country stars have recorded several duets together, including “What Gave Me Away,” “Squeeze Me In,” “Where Your Road Leads,” and “In Another’s Eyes.”